-Wisconsin state law mandates the collection of hate crime investigation numbers.
+The Wisconsin Department of Justice collects hate crime investigation numbers from law enforcement agencies.
 But what isn’t tracked is the number of prosecutions and convictions.

 News 3 Now Investigates reviewed five years’ worth of cases in Wisconsin from 2016 to 2020 that used the hate crime penalty.